Frequently Asked Questions

 Copyeditors check the manuscript for inconsistencies, errors, and repetition.
 They correct errors, such as those in spelling, capitalization, and hyphenation.
 They also check for factual inconsistencies and incorrect statements.

-Proofreaders are the last line of defense before publication.
+Proofreaders are the last line of defence before publication.
 As well as addressing any remaining typos, they check other elements on the page, such as inconsistent page headers, poorly placed tables and figures, and check page numbers.

 It is important to find the right editor.
 What sort of editing do you need?
 Would it be useful if your editor has experience with another language?
 Do you need someone who can proofread sheet music?
 How much do editors charge?